EastEriq/LAST_CelestronFocusMotor/README.md

   as the value of the upper index.
 The range limits are then defined, by Celestron choice, to be _operating_range_*[1,19]/18.
 The motor is then moved somewhere mid range.
 - the motor runs at ~400steps/second.
 1000 steps are a full turn.
 Increasing counts mean CCW rotation.
+- there is also a SlowMotion mode.
+In it the speed is ~80steps/second.
 - The step counter wraps around at 60000 (not 2^16).
 This is seen when attempting calibration of a mechanically disconnected from focus screw.
 - On the RASA telecope, 1 turn equals 1mm.
 CCW rotation pushes inside the mirror, i.e toward the corrector